dotnet-architecture/eShopOnDapr/README.md

 # eShop on Dapr

 A sample .NET Core distributed application based on *[eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers)*, powered by [Dapr](https://dapr.io/).
+The current version targets .NET 7.

 The accompanying e-book **Dapr for .NET developers** uses the sample code in this repository to demonstrate Dapr features and benefits.
 You can [read the online version](https://docs.microsoft.com/dotnet/architecture/dapr-for-net-developers/) and [download the PDF](https://aka.ms/dapr-ebook) for free.